mbelsis/AIWebTesterFramework/README.md

 ```

 This automatically:
-- Starts the simple mock application on port 5000
+- Starts the simple mock application on an available port (auto-detected)
-- Launches the Control Room dashboard on port 8788
+- Launches the Control Room dashboard with automatic port allocation
-- Executes a basic employee creation test
+- Executes a basic employee creation test with seeded test data
-- Generates test artifacts in `artifacts/` directory
+- Generates test artifacts with security redaction and guaranteed durability
+- Monitors for stuck screens with automatic recovery

-**What you'll see**: Basic form filling, submission, and result verification in a simple web application.
+**What you'll see**: Basic form filling with realistic faker data, submission, and result verification with enterprise-grade evidence collection.

 #### 📊 **Real-time Monitoring**

-For both demos, when you use `--control-room`, visit **http://127.0.0.1:8788** to see:
+For both demos, when you use `--control-room`, the Control Room will automatically start on an available port (typically 8788) to see:
 - Live browser screenshots during test execution
 - Step-by-step progress with success/failure indicators
 - Console logs, network requests, and detailed timing